rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="problems_wages"></a>
 ### [Is paid work a good idea?](#problems_wages)

-No, any wage or remuneration for work (no matter if it's money or tokens representing work hours or something similar) has negative effects:
+No, any wage or remuneration for work (no matter if it's money or tokens representing work hours or something similar) is not a step in the right direction when the goal is distribution based on need.
+It even has negative effects:

 1. Regardless of whether the wage is calculated depending on education, experience, hours, or effort - there can never be a concept that is fair to everyone.
 2. Wage is an external motivator, or even coercion if people depend on the wage for basic needs.
 External motivation is neither good for the quality of the work nor the mental health of the worker.